 Yes, they can.
 The Act allows for an individual to make a request on behalf of another person.
-This may be a solicitor acting on behalf of the individual, a parent making a request for their child's information, a third party making the request for someone who has limited capacity, or indeed many other reasons.
+This may be a solicitor acting on behalf of the individual, a parent/carer making a request for their child's information, a third party making the request for someone who has limited capacity, or indeed many other reasons.

 However, to ensure the security of the personal information we hold, we must confirm identity and a right to exercise the rights, before we act on a request.
-For example, a parent is not necessarily automatically entitled to all information about their children.
+For example, a parent/carer is not necessarily automatically entitled to all information about their children.
+They must have parent/carers responsibility for the child.
+One parent/carer does not have the power to consent or refuse to a request made by another parent/carer who has parental responsibility.